elvyna/udacity-aws-mle-nanodegree/project05-capstone/report/report-draft.md

 One of the earlier steps of the conversion funnel is adding items into the shopping cart.
 Although having the cart filled is one step closer to the purchase, there are possibilities that the users will abandon their cart.
 For example, the users might consider a shopping cart as a helper to save the items that they are interested in.
 This misuse might happen since not all e-commerce platforms have a wishlist or bookmark feature.

-In this project, we use the dataset provided by [Data Mining Cup 2013](https://www.data-mining-cup.com/reviews/dmc-2013/) [^3], which contains 429,013 rows of e-commerce sessions with 24 columns that describe the user activity for each session.
+In this project, we use the dataset provided by [Data Mining Cup 2013](https://www.data-mining-cup.com/reviews/dmc-2013/) [^3], which contains 429,013 rows of e-commerce sessions with 24 columns.
+Each row represents the activity of each session at a particular hour of the day.

 [^3]: Data Mining Cup 2013. https://www.data-mining-cup.com/reviews/dmc-2013/